Medically Reviewed By

-The cell type and origin of a patient’s disease have an effect on how fast mesothelioma will spread.
-For instance, in pleural mesothelioma, sarcomatoid cell types metastasize faster than epithelioid cells.
+- Location and cell type – The cell type and origin of a patient’s disease affect how fast mesothelioma will spread.
+For instance, in pleural mesothelioma, sarcomatoid cells metastasize faster than epithelioid cells.

-A patient’s prognosis is inversely proportional to metastasis—greater metastasis means a shorter prognosis.
-Once the disease has metastasized, the goal of treatment is to prevent further metastasis and make the patient comfortable.
+- Effect on prognosis – A patient’s prognosis, or life expectancy, is inversely proportional to metastasis: Greater metastasis typically means a shorter life expectancy.
+Little to no metastasis usually gives more hope for a longer survival through aggressive treatment.
+Once the disease has metastasized, the goal of treatment is to stop tumor growth, prevent further metastasis and to ease the patient’s symptoms.

-When mesothelioma spreads to a different organ it is still considered to be mesothelioma.
-For example, mesothelioma that spreads to the liver is not considered liver cancer.
-The cells in the newly developed tumor are still of a mesothelial type.
+When mesothelioma spreads to a different organ, it is still considered mesothelioma.
+For example, mesothelioma that has spread to the liver is not considered liver cancer.
+The cells in the newly developed liver tumor tumor are still mesothelioma cells.

 Metastasis corresponds with how advanced the mesothelioma is, which is denoted by staging.
-There are 4 stages of mesothelioma—stages 3 and 4 are considered metastatic mesothelioma.
+There are four stages of mesothelioma: Stage 3 and stage 4 are characterized as metastatic mesothelioma.

-Mesothelioma is still confined to one side of the body, but tumors have spread to nearby organs and lymph nodes.
+Stage 3 mesothelioma is still confined to one side of the body but tumors have spread, or metastasized, to nearby organs and lymph nodes.